 Julie was cooking beans in boiling water when rebels came to the house.
 They tied her husband up outside, raped Julie, and threw the pot of water over her.
 She now has burns on her legs, stomach, and private parts.

 People came to the house and took her to the health centre supported by SCIAF's partners.
 From there, she was sent to hospital where she stayed for 4 years.

 After she had been attacked, Julie’s husband changed completely.
 When she finally returned home, her husband had left her for another woman.
 He came to visit her in the hospital, but only to have sex.
 Julie fell pregnant.

 He lives mainly with the other wife and they have six children.
 I still love him, but he does not love me.
 He only wants to have sex with me.Julie

 Julie cannot support herself or her children.
 She relies on charitable support from others in her parish.
-Her husband’s new woman supports her family – although she has 6 children of her own.

 My hope is to sell small things from my door, so I can buy the things I need, but everyone is poor and no-one can help me start.Julie

 You can help survivors like Julie.

 SCIAF provide medical support, legal aid, and trauma counselling so women can restart their lives and support themselves and their families.